 - Security of personal data – Data breaches must be reported to regulatory authorities within 72 hours, and all affected individuals informed.

-- Lawfulness and consent – Processing of personal data will be lawful only if one of the six factors relating to GDPR lists is adhered to.
-Consent is one of these factors, but under the GDPR, consent will become even more difficult to demonstrate.
+- Lawfulness and consent – Processing of personal data is lawful only if one of the six factors relating to GDPR lists is adhered to.
+Consent is one of these factors, but under the GDPR, consent must be demonstratable.

-- Accountability of compliance – Organisations will be expected to demonstrate compliance with the GDPR principles relating to personal data.
+- Accountability of compliance – Organisations must demonstrate compliance with the GDPR principles relating to personal data.
 However many have yet to decide on the tools they need to show this proof to regulatory bodies.

 - Data protection by design – Data controllers must implement technical and business measures which demonstrate compliance with GDPR core principles, ensuring the rights of data subjects are met and that only data necessary for the specific purpose is processed.

-Hollis offers a range of solutions, services and expertise to help support the journey to GDPR readiness.
+Hollis offers a range of solutions, services and expertise to help organisations ensure compliance with the GDPR.
 They include:

-- Assessments – Whether your organisation has already started a GDPR compliance project or is preparing its first moves, our GDPR assessment service will help identify any compliance gaps and offer advice on actions required before May 2018.
+- Assessments – Whether your organisation has already started a GDPR compliance project or is preparing its first moves, our GDPR assessment service will help identify any compliance gaps and offer advice on actions required to achieve GDPR compliance.

 - Data – We can help assess existing data, how secure it is, what it is used for and how an organisation interacts with customers, suppliers and partners.
 This is crucial for offering transparency and trust, which is required to comply with the GDPR.